Kodkollektivet/documents/meetings/extraordinary_big-meeting_2018.md

 * At any big meeting or, on request, report the association's financial position
 * Responsible for association agreements and archiving

 ## §3.4 Board members
+TODO

 Board members are allowed to:
 *	Participate in board meetings
 *	Have the right to vote, talk, and discuss in decisions made by the board

+### §3.4.1 Inofficial positions
+Board members can have several positions in the board (inofficial positions):

+#### Marketing & Social Media Team
+The Marketing & Social Media Team ensures that planned events are informed about in communication channels of the associations, such as on Facebook and Slack.

+#### Kalmar Link
+TODO

+#### Fika team
+TODO

+#### CodeHub responsibles
+TODO

+#### Systems Administration
+TODO

 ------------------------------------------------------

 # §4 Accounting
 ## §4.1 Financial report of last academic year
+TODO
 ## §4.2 Determining the next fiscal years’ budget
+TODO

 # §Other issues